DeveloperClyde246/streamlit-GIT-FYP2-Refactored/README.md

 3. in "Prototype\services\tone_analysis_function\preprocess_function.py", change model path in line 273 until line 279 (Note: "\" is used)
 4. in "Prototype\pages\2_Facial-Expression-Analysis.py", change model path in line 15
 5. in "Prototype\pages\Emotion-Analysis.py", change model path in line 53 and line 57

+## 1.4 run program
+1. In terminal, change directory to Prototype
+2. Use command "run streamlit Upload-File.py"